wntbrian/dapp/docs/pages/how_to/gitlab_ci_cd_integration.md

 ## Pipeline

-When you have working build and deploy runners, you are ready to setup GitLab pipeline.
+When you have working build and deployment runners, you are ready to set up GitLab pipeline.

 When GitLab starts job it sets list of [environments](https://docs.gitlab.com/ee/ci/variables/README.html) and we will use some of them.